RSCJacksonLab/landscapy/docs/cookbook/epistasis/walsh-complete-binary.md

 # Compute Walsh epistasis on a complete binary cube

 Walsh analysis requires every one of the `2^L` unique 0/1 genotypes.
 Row order may vary, but completeness and genotype identity must be auditable.
+See, for example, REF_1, REF_2, .. , REF_n.

 ## Input